WOLF (CANIS LUPUS)

 - CITES: Appendix II

-- Conservation status CH: Endangered (expert opinion); species with medium national priority
+- Conservation status CH: Vulnerable (DE, FR); species with medium national priority

 The biggest threats for wolves in Switzerland consist of legal and illegal killings, as well as traffic collisions (mainly with cars, sometimes also with trains).